Skip to main content

 Overview

-Acer platanoides is a large deciduous tree reaching 40–60 feet (12–18 m) tall and 30–50 feet (9–15 m) wide, with a dense, rounded to oval crown.
-Leaves are palmate with 5–7 pointed lobes and a few coarse teeth, 4–7 inches (10–18 cm) across, dark green above and lighter beneath, turning yellow in fall.
-A diagnostic feature: when the petiole or leaf is broken, milky white sap exudes from the cut surface.
-Bark is gray and develops interlacing ridges with age.
-In early spring, yellow-green flowers appear in erect clusters 2–3 inches (5–8 cm) across before or with leaf emergence.
+Acer platanoides is a large deciduous tree in the family Sapindaceae, reaching 40-60 feet (12-18 m) tall and 30-50 feet (9-15 m) wide with a dense rounded-to-oval crown.
+Leaves are palmate with 5-7 pointed lobes and a few coarse teeth, 4-7 inches (10-18 cm) across, dark green above and lighter beneath, turning yellow in fall.
+A diagnostic trait separating A. platanoides from all other common landscape maples: when the petiole or leaf blade is broken, milky white sap exudes from the cut surface.
+Bark is gray and develops interlacing ridges on mature trunks.
+In early spring, yellow-green flowers open in erect clusters 2-3 inches (5-8 cm) across before or with leaf emergence.
 Paired samaras spread at nearly 180 degrees and ripen in fall.
-Growth rate is moderate to fast, 1.5–2 feet (45–60 cm) per year in youth.
-Surface roots are aggressive and can lift pavement and outcompete lawn grass within the drip line.
-Dense shade limits understory plant establishment.
-Acer platanoides is listed as invasive in numerous US states and Canadian provinces, where seedlings establish prolifically in forest understories and displace native vegetation; its use is regulated or discouraged in natural area buffers throughout much of the Pacific Northwest and northeastern North America.
+Growth is moderate to fast at 1.5-2 feet (45-60 cm) per year in youth.
+Surface roots are aggressive — they lift pavement and outcompete lawn grass within the drip line — and the dense canopy limits understory plant establishment.
+The species is listed as invasive in numerous U.S. states and Canadian provinces, where seedlings establish prolifically in forest understories and displace native vegetation; planting is regulated or discouraged in natural-area buffers across much of the Pacific Northwest and northeastern North America.

 Native Range

-Native to Europe and western Asia, from Norway and Sweden south to the Caucasus and northern Iran, and east to the Ural Mountains.
-Found in mixed deciduous and montane forests, typically on fertile, moist soils at elevations from sea level to approximately 5,900 feet (1,800 m).
+Acer platanoides is native to Europe and western Asia, from Norway and Sweden south to the Caucasus and northern Iran, and east to the Ural Mountains.
+The species grows in mixed deciduous and montane forests on fertile moist soils at elevations from sea level to approximately 5,900 feet (1,800 m).

 Suggested Uses

-Planted as a large shade tree in parks, roadsides, and large commercial landscapes where space accommodates its mature spread and surface roots.
-Its use near natural areas, forest edges, riparian corridors, and wildlands is discouraged across the Pacific Northwest and regulated in several US states due to its invasive potential.
-Consult local invasive species guidelines before planting.
+Planted as a large shade tree in parks, roadsides, and large commercial landscapes where space accommodates mature spread and surface-root impact.
+Planting near natural areas, forest edges, riparian corridors, and wildlands is discouraged across the Pacific Northwest and regulated in several U.S. states because of the invasive potential of the species.
+Regional alternatives such as Acer saccharum or Quercus rubra can substitute where shade-tree function is wanted without invasive risk.
+Local invasive-species guidelines are consulted before planting.
+Not suited to narrow planting strips, small residential yards, or any position within 8-10 feet (2.4-3 m) of pavement.

 How to Identify

-Distinguished from other maples by milky white sap that exudes from any broken leaf petiole or stem — no other common landscape maple shares this trait.
-Leaves have 5–7 pointed lobes with a few coarse teeth, 4–7 inches (10–18 cm) across.
-Paired samaras spread at nearly 180 degrees, nearly flat.
-Yellow-green flowers appear in erect clusters before leaf emergence in early spring.
-Bark develops interlacing gray ridges on mature trees.
+Identified among landscape maples by milky white sap that exudes from any broken leaf petiole or stem — no other common landscape maple shares this trait and the test is reliable on any collected leaf.
+Leaves have 5-7 pointed lobes with a few coarse teeth, 4-7 inches (10-18 cm) across.
+Paired samaras spread at nearly 180 degrees, giving a flat winged profile.
+Yellow-green flowers open in erect (not pendulous) clusters before leaf emergence in early spring.
+Mature trunks carry interlacing gray ridged bark.

 Appearance